AnneEnglish/Portfolio-1/README.md

 - All pages on the website contain the following:

   - A responsive navigation bar at the top right of the screen which allows the user to navigate easily through the site.
 This navigation bar has a burger icon to toggle it.
-  - A footer which contains three icons (Instagram, Facebook, Youtube) to allow the user to access our social media or contact us whenever they wish to.
+  - A footer which contains four icons (Gmail, Instagram, Facebook, Youtube) to allow the user to access our social media or contact us whenever they wish to.
 I used those icons as they are universally recognised and it helps to keep the footer looking clean.
   - All images that are relative to the content shown on the page have an _'alt'_ attribute.
 The reasons being that incase the image can't be displayed, for SEO and for users that are visually impaired.

 ### Accessibility